 I pick my times carefully to maximize the potential of getting a shot.
 I usually do two takes.
 While the camera is running, I drive both directions twice.
 Sometimes I won’t know if it will look better driving to the right or to the left.
 I’ll review the film while I’m there.

-My first career was in post production film and television on the audio side.
+My first career was in post-production film and television on the audio side.
 I worked on some documentaries.
-That experience peaked my interest in producing, so I went into the video side of things.
+That experience piqued my interest in producing, so I went into the video side of things.
 I worked in video production for about fifteen years.

 About six or seven years ago DSLR (digital single-lens reflex) cameras started offering professional video features.
 With one DSLR camera, I could do video, photography, and audio engineering.
 That huge change in camera technology changed my life as far as what was able to do.